agiac/rivo/README.md

 - `Map`: returns a pipeable which maps the input stream using the given function;
 - `Do`: returns a pipeable which performs a side effect for each item in the input stream;
 - `Parallel`: returns a pipeable which applies the given pipeables to the input stream concurrently;

+Besides these, the directories of the library contain more specialized pipeables factories.

+### Package `rivo/rivo_io`

+- `FromReader`: returns a pipeable which reads from the provided `io.Reader` and emits the read bytes;
+- `ToWriter`: returns a pipeable which writes the input stream to the provided `io.Writer`;

+### Package `rivo/rivo_bufio`

+- `FromScanner`: returns a pipeable which reads from the provided `bufio.Scanner` and emits the scanned items;
+- `ToScanner`: returns a pipeable which writes the input stream to the provided `bufio.Writer`;

 ### Optional parameters